palutz/BlockchainUnderTheHood/slides/index.md

 <br/>
 <div class="fragment">
-PS: We will use the Bitcoin's Blockchain just as an example
+PS: We will use it just as an example of a ditributed public blockchain
 </div>